montmatt/Mario-AI-Framework/README.md

 We didn't get anyone outside help our group, nor did we reference external sources other than the information provided by the source code provided in the original repository.

-The following

-a list of all the files you created for this assignment and their location, and complete instructions necessary for getting your code to work.
-And don’t forget to include the link to your video!

 <h3 id="use">How To Use</h3>

 ------